Read Kansas! Middle School - M-23 Building Kansas

 - Benchmark 3, Indicator 6: The student explains the impact of government policies and the expansion of the railroad on settlement and town development (e.g., Preemption, Homestead Act, timber Claim Act, railroad lands).

-- W.7.1b: The student will write arguments to support claims with clear reasons and relevant evidence while supporting claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
+- WHST.6-8.1(b): The student will write arguments focused on discipline-specific context (b) to support claim(s) with logical reasoning and relevant, accurate data and evidence that demonstrate an understanding of the topic or text, using credible sources.